microsoft/maro/docs/source/maro_cli/dashboard.rst

 -  Check the dashboards, you can switch between the predefined dashboards in the top left corner of the home page of Grafana.

-   -  The "Experiment Metric Statistics" dashboard provid the port shortage - ep chart, port loss - ep chart, port exploration - ep chart, port shortage pre ep chart, port q curve pre ep chart, laden transfer between ports pre ep chart.
+-  The "ECR Experiment Metric Statistics" dashboard provid the port shortage - ep chart, port loss - ep chart, port exploration - ep chart, port shortage pre ep chart, port q curve pre ep chart, laden transfer between ports pre ep chart.
 You can switch data between different experiments and episode of different charts in the selects at the top of dashboard

-   -  The "Experiment Comparison" dashboard can compare a measurement of a port between 2 different experiments
+-  The "ECR Experiment Comparison" dashboard can compare a measurement of a port between 2 different experiments

-   -  The "Shortage Ranklist" dashboard provid a demo rank list of test shortages
+-  The "ECR Shortage Ranklist" dashboard provid a demo rank list of test shortages

 -  The "Hello World" dashboard is used to review data uploaded in Hello World section

 -  You can customize the dashboard reference to https://grafana.com/docs/grafana/latest/